 When You Arrive

 Once you have parked leave your dog in your vehicle .
 The ideal ritual is to use your vehicle to provide the dog a safe, quiet place when off-duty or not searching.
 Leave plenty of space between vehicles and the entrance/exit areas.
 Be aware of the teams ahead and after you.
-We want the dog’s expectation to be when exiting your car they will “pee-search-pee” and then return to your car.
+We want the dog’s expectation to be when exiting your car they will be ready to work.
+After your turn you will return to your car.
 This mimics a trial situation where you are at the site for many hours and will need your dog to be relaxed and ready to search when it is their turn.

 Entering and Exiting the Search Area